Python preview package for local tool-call checks

 result = await execute_wrapped(veto_call)Agent framework patterns

 Veto wraps tools at the boundary between your agent framework and the outside world.
 The framework keeps working normally.
-Authorization happens transparently.
+Enforcement happens transparently.

 from langchain_core.tools import tool